RaghavJit/docs/Info/MnemonicsFile.md

 # Mnemonics File

-This file contains all the filenames, their purpose, variables and fucntions declared in it along with their use.
+This file contains all the filenames, their purpose, variables and functions declared in it along with their use.

 1. How to use Mnemonics File